Support the Lionesses with this official England kit

 Nike official England 2023 home shirt, juniors: £59.99, Sportsdirect.com

 The whole family can get in on the football action, as this junior Women’s World Cup home shirt is sized to fit kids aged 6-13.
 Like the men’s and women’s version, it’s made from lightweight material for running around in and is machine washable too.
-The official white top is ideal for getting the next generation involved in this exciting football event.
+The official white top is ideal for getting the next generation involved in the history-making World Cup.

 Nike England 2023 stadium away football shirt: £79.95, Nike.com